 - Present and Future

-For further information and details of opening hours, directions etc. please visit the Coventry Transport Museum website by clicking here.
+For further information and details of opening hours, directions etc. please visit the Coventry Transport Museum website.

 *Please Note: As JDHT’s vehicles are very much a living collection, they are frequently out and about at classic car events in the UK and abroad, particularly during the summer season.
-Consequently, the display of cars at the BMM changes quite frequently but wherever possible the gaps are filled with other vehicles that are associated with Jaguar’s motorsport past.
-To find out if a particular car is going to be on display at any given time, please contact JDHT by e-mail to email@example.com or by calling +44 (0)24 7656 4431.
+Consequently, the display of cars at the BMM and the Collections Centre changes quite frequently but wherever possible the gaps are filled with similar vehicles.